lukaslehmann-R/lukaslehmann-R/README.md

-- 👋 Hi, I’m @lukaslehmann-R
+Hi, I’m Lukas!

-- 👀 I’m interested in political science, international relations, and data science
+My background is in political science and I'm interested in using what I learn by studying R to explore topics like democratization, corruption and elections

-- 🌱 I’m currently learning R
+I’m currently working with R, but may begin learning Python soon.

-- 💞️ I’m looking to collaborate on projects related to democratization, corruption, and elections
+If you're interested in collaborating on a project, follow and send me a message on Twitter!

-- 📫 How to reach me - @ me on Twitter @LukasLehmann20
+How to reach me - @LukasLehmann20 on Twitter

 <!---
 lukaslehmann-R/lukaslehmann-R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.